Perform a suitability analysis

 Note:

-This video was created using Business Analyst Web App, where the user experience and workflows are identical to ArcGIS Community Analyst.
+This video was created using Business Analyst Web App in which the user experience and workflows are identical to ArcGIS Community Analyst.